opengeospatial/ets-wfs20/README.md

 - _GML application schemas defining features and feature collections_

-The WFS 2.0 test suite is schema-aware in the sense that the WFS under test does not need to support any particular application schemas or to be loaded with special test data.
+The WFS 2.0 test suite is schema-aware in the sense that the WFS under test does not need to support any particular application schemas or to be pre-loaded with special test data.
 However, the following preconditions must be satisfied:

 * The GML application schema meets the requirements of the GML conformance class "GML application schemas defining features and feature collections" (ISO 19136, A.1.4).
-* Data are available for at least one feature type advertised in the capabilities document.
+* Data are available for at least one feature type listed in the capabilities document.
 * The service capabilities description contains all required elements in accord with the "Simple WFS" conformance class.

-Which tests are actually executed is determined by the content of the WFS capabilities document that is submitted; in particular, the test run is driven by the conformance classes the implementation under test (IUT) claims to support.
-There is a service constraint defined for each conformance class, except for the mandatory "Simple WFS" conformance class (see ISO 19142, Table 13).
+Which tests are actually executed is determined by the content of the WFS capabilities document that is submitted; in particular, the test run is driven by the conformance classes that the implementation under test (IUT) claims to support.
+There is a service constraint defined for each conformance class, except for the mandatory "Simple WFS" conformance class (see OGC 09-025r2, Table 13).
 The boolean-valued service constraints are listed in the OperationsMetadata section of the capabilities document as shown below.

     <OperationsMetadata xmlns="http://www.opengis.net/ows/1.1">